 The historic deal signed by Iran this week is not simply nuclear.
 It paints the first portrait of a world in which the country is not a Middle East pariah.

 Street celebrations following a nuclear deal in Tehran, Iran, 14 July 2015.
+Iran is emerging from its reputation as a Middle East pariah.
 (AP Photo/Ebrahim Noroozi)

 By Jonathan Lyons

 The geopolitical logic in support of the Iran arms deal is certainly compelling, but we must look elsewhere to unravel the central mystery of the proceedings.

 Just why did it take so many years of talks, missed deadlines and grueling “all-nighters” by the negotiating teams to secure an agreement?

 The actual deal — curtailment of Iran’s nuclear program in exchange for an end to economic sanctions — is not where the answer lies.

 Rather, it is in the implied recognition by Western powers, chiefly the United States, that the Islamic Republic of Iran is a nation like any other and not a member of former U.S. President George W. Bush’s “axis of evil.”

 In recent years Iran has played a central role across the Middle East and even partnered with the United States and its allies against mutual threats such as the Taliban in Afghanistan, elements of al Qaida and armed Sunni forces in Iraq and Syria, including Islamic State, or Daesh.